sharetribe/flex-docs/src/docs/references/page-schema/index.md

 <info>

-It is good to note that the static page asset schema is not the same as a [website structured data schema](https://schema.org/):
+It is good to note that the content page asset schema is not the same as a [website structured data schema](https://schema.org/):

 - Flex page asset schema is a Flex-specific description of the data